srmagura/iti-react/Source/iti-react/Readme.md

-﻿# ITI React

-A collection of utilities and React components covering:
+﻿A collection of utilities and React components covering:

 -   Form validation
 -   Form inputs for time, date, and phone number